jainanugya370-stack/travel_booking/README.md

 # ✈️ Travel Booking Web Application

 ## 📌 Overview
-This is a **Django-based Travel Booking Web Application** that allows users to browse travel options, register/login, and book trips بسهولة.
+This is a **Django-based Travel Booking Web Application** that allows users to browse travel options, register/login, and book trips.
 The project demonstrates full-stack development using Django with templates, authentication, and database integration.

 ---